The best country Christmas cards for sporting festive cheer - The Field

 Mark Davies Injured Riders Fund

 The Mark Davies Injured Riders Fund have four festive designs available this year.
-Cards come in packs of 10 with a simple greeting inside, and you can personalise your cards online during the order process.
-All proceeds will go towards the fund’s working supporting people injured in horse-related accidents, campaigning on safety and raising awareness of issues affecting equestrians of all levels.
+Two of the designs were painted by Jane Davies, one of the Fund’s co-founders who sadly passed away this year.
+This year they are not using plastic wrapping on their cards and you can opt for a personalised greeting.
+Proceeds will go towards the fund’s working supporting people injured in horse-related accidents, campaigning on safety and raising awareness of issues affecting equestrians of all levels.

 To buy: visit mdirf.co.uk